wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/1-introduction.md

  -  Understand how Threat Explorer can be used to investigate threats and help to protect your tenant.
  -  Describe the Threat Tracker widgets and views that provide you with intelligence on different cybersecurity issues that might impact your company.
  -  Run realistic attack scenarios using Attack Simulator to help identify vulnerable users before a real attack impacts your organization
- -  Describe how threat hunting enables security operators to cybersecurity threats.
+ -  Describe how threat hunting enables security operators to identify cybersecurity threats.
  -  Describe how Advanced hunting in Microsoft 365 Defender proactively inspects events in your network to locate threat indicators and entities.